Liberty Affair: Liberty Affair

 An attempt at a compromise was led by Joseph Warren, who negotiated between Hancock and commissioners Hallowell and Harrison.
 The parties agreed to a settlement provided the government did not insist on taking strong actions against the Liberty and Hancock.
 The Whigs, however, were not satisfied by the agreement, which was supposed to mollify the mob and provide an opportunity for the government to save face.
 Boston demonstrators paraded and burned HMS Romney.

-British customs officials and sailors fled to Castle Williams during the incident.
+British customs officials and sailors fled to Castle William in Boston Harbor, now called Fort Independence, during the incident.

 The British authorities filed a lawsuit against the Liberty and Hancock.
 John Adams was contracted to serve as Hancock's lawyer.
 The trial was considered a form of political persecution against Hancock, who was part of the opposition to the Stamp Act and was a prominent member and financier of Boston's Whig politics.
 While Hancock was guilty, the evidence presented was flimsy so that after five months of trial the charges were dropped.
 Hancock would later serve as the president of the colonists' revolutionary government and was the first to sign the American Declaration of Independence.

 The Liberty remained in the possession of the Royal Navy.
 John Sewall, the advocate general for Massachusetts, secured the ship's forfeiture as it had violated British trade acts.
 Liberty became a sloop used to patrol the Rhode Island coast.
 In July 1769, it was burned by angry colonists after its crew seized two Connecticut ships.